yuijim/django-thumbnails/README.md

 ### Admin

-To take full advantage of thumbnails filters one may want to use custom tabular inline template for models containing iage fields.
-To do so specify `template` parameter in the TabularInline admin class:
+To take full advantage of thumbnails filters one may want to use custom tabular inline template for models containing image fields.
+To do so specify `template` parameter in the `TabularInline` admin class:
     class PhotoInline(admin.TabularInline):
         model = Photo
         template = 'thumbnails/tabular.html'